Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 The dates listed here are not always concrete, but we update this guide as new information comes out.
 The upcoming products guide is the go-to place to see all of the Apple products that are upcoming at a glance.
 For more information, make sure to click on the included links to visit our individual product roundups.

-• Apple TV 4K - The Apple TV will get a new Apple-designed Wi-Fi and Bluetooth chip, along with a faster processor.
+• Apple TV 4K - The Apple TV will get a new Apple-designed Wi-Fi and Bluetooth chip, along with a faster A17 Pro processor that will add support for console-quality games.
 No design changes are expected.
-The most recent rumors suggest the Apple TV will come toward the end of the year.

 • HomePod mini - Apple will refresh the HomePod mini in late 2025, adding a faster S-series chip and an Apple-designed Wi-Fi and Bluetooth chip.
 New color options are also likely.